 The inclusion of the Writers in the Community course will strengthen core requirements in the major and provide additional options for student in the minor and concentration areas of the major.
 Currently, students are required to take one community based learning course in the major.
 Community engagement is a high impact practice and nurtures relationships between UNM and the surrounding communities.
 The introduction of this course increases the number of regular course offerings that students may choose from to complete the minor and major requirements.
 Given the new financial incentives for students to take 15 units, the addition of regular permanent courses in Chicana and Chicano Studies benefits those seeking to add units and graduate in a timelier manner.
-Moreover, students will benefit academically because their transcripts will reflect a smaller number of Special Topics courses that are included in their B.A. degree transcript.
-Moreover, the transition of courses from Special Topics status to regular permanent status reflects a more systematized and coherent CCS curriculum.
+Moreover, students will benefit academically because their transcripts will reflect a smaller number of Special Topics courses from Special Topics status to regular permanent status reflects a more systematized and coherent CCS curriculum.